San Diego Wildlife Trapping

 We operate a professional wildlife removal company operating in the San Diego CA area, including the towns of Oceanside, Vista, Carlsbad, Escondido,

-San Marcos, Encinitas, Solana Beach, Ramona, Poway, Santee, Lakeside, El Cajon, Spring Valley, Lemon Grove, National City, Chula Vista, Imperial Beach,
+San Marcos, Encinitas, Solana Beach, Ramona, Poway, Santee, Lakeside, El Cajon, Spring Valley,

-and all of San Diego County.
+Imperial Beach.
 We specialize in the humane removal of wild animals from buildings and property.
 We commonly remove animals from attics,

 provide bat control and rat control, and also general wildlife trapping and repair and prevention services.
 We are fully licensed and insured, and operate

 24 hours a day, 7 days a week.
-Call us at 619-228-5258.
+Call us at

 Latest San Diego Wildlife Trapping News Clip

-Wildlife Control Strategy in San Diego A complaint by exterminating companies probably is that nonresidents buy or lease large tracts of mouse
+A complaint by exterminating companies probably is that nonresidents buy or lease large tracts of mouse

 habitat and quickly put up NO TRESPASSING signs, sometimes excluding residents who have trapped the area for years.
 “Nonresidents are generally

 interested in harvesting big male animals.
-When they post land it tends to reduce pest man denSan Diego and makes it very hard to take enough does
+When they post land it tends to reduce pest man

 off that property to meet biologically surveyed amount goals.
 It probably is land that our resident exterminating companies can’t access,” the animal